Grade 8 Program

 grade 8 advisors

 Brentwood uses an Advisor program as one important way to ensure all students have a strong connection and continuous support from an adult in the Brentwood community.
 In the 9 - 12 school, those adults are teachers or house parents or RFAs (Resident Faculty Assistants).
-In our Grade 8 Program, Ms. Ramundi and Dr. Stevens are the Advisors for all Grade 8 students.
+In our Grade 8 Program, Ms. Ramundi and Ms. Waugh are the Advisors for all Grade 8 students.

 As Advisors, we are the main contacts at the school for parents.
 We are the go-to adults for your children at all times.
 We guide, support and advocate for your children.
 We care for and want the best for your children.

-Please use the contact information on the Contacts page of this website to touch base with Dr. Stevens and/or Ms. Ramundi at any time.
+Please use the contact information on the Contacts page of this website to touch base with Ms. Waugh and/or Ms. Ramundi at any time.
 We want to hear from you regarding any question or concern, no matter how big or small.
 We will contact you regularly with updates as well.

 Together, through good communication, we can help your children have a wonderful year.